massive-com/client-jvm/scripts/readme.md

 Run the Docker container to prepare the environment (this may perform initial setup or generation):

 ```
-docker run --rm -v $(pwd):/app polygon-kotlin-client-generator
+docker run --rm -v $(pwd):/app massive-kotlin-client-generator
 ```

 ### 3. Pull the OpenAPI Specification

-Use the Node.js script to fetch the latest OpenAPI spec from Polygon.io:
+Use the Node.js script to fetch the latest OpenAPI spec from Massive.com:

 ```
 node pull_spec.js